Skip to main content

 Provisional Lecture Outline:

-We will consider how factors in the organisational context affect the organisational change process.
-Organisational structure and organisational and national culture, in particular, are the focus
+We will consider how factors in the organisational context affect the organisational change process, such as aspects of the organisation's internal and external environment.

-We will discuss changing tends in society, work, and employment and consider how these affect the way organisations function and need to adapt
+We will discuss changing tends in society, work, and employment and consider how these affect the way organisations function and in relation to this, leader's need to adapt.

 We look at why people react to change in particular ways, why some accept, and why some reject change.
-We also look at the pivotal role of trust in the change process
+We also look at the pivotal role of trust in the process of managing change

 We will look at the different theoretical approaches to leadership and consider how different leadership styles might affect follower motivation and engagement towards change initiatives

-Strategies of change - Hard systems models and approaches
+6. Strategies of change - "Hard" systems models and approaches

-We continue with the importance of leading change and consider change from a planned, linear perspective
+We continue with the importance of leading change and consider change from a planned, linear 'management' perspective

 We consider approaches to change in situations characterized by ‘soft’ complexity and the Organisational Development approach in particular

-We consider the role of power an politics in the change process and how these can inhibit or facilitate change.
-We also look at conflict in organisations and consider ways that it might be resolved
+We consider the role of power and politics in the change process and how these can inhibit or facilitate change.
+We also look at conflict in organisations and consider ways that change leaders might seek to manage it

 We will look at why resistance to change occurs and discuss ways that resistance to change might be overcome

-We will consider why many organisational change initiatives fail and consider ways that change can be managed in a sustainable way
+We will consider why many organisational change initiatives fail and consider ways that change can be led and managed in a sustainable way which helps to contribute to a sustainable future.

 Assessment details